FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City & County Council - 15th December 2014.md

 particular, the Local Authority needed to build on the momentum and climate of

-support for culture in Limerick in making a bid for the European Capital of Culture.--- **2**
+support for culture in Limerick in making a bid for the European Capital of Culture.
+---
+**2**

 He stated that the European Capital of Culture initiative was one of the most